carolinefrance/bank-fs/README.md

 # Bank-Full-Stack-App
+Note: This is NOT complete; I'm in the process of coding, so please ignore this README file if you stumble across this app.
+The text below is what I intend to do over the next two weeks.
+* * *
 The original code for this exercise was created by faculty for MiT xPro's Professional Certificate in Coding: Full Stack Development with MERN course (August 2022 cohort).
-I modified the appearance of the app with five CSS stylesheets.
-Styles in the components folder modify bootstrap components.
-Also, I optimized and added functionality to the JavaScript files, which include JSX elements.
+I modified the appearance of the app with CSS and Bootstrap.
+The previous front-end only bank repository was refactored into a full-stack MERN app.
 ##### Caroline J. France
-Last updated on 6 June 2023
+Last updated on 14 June 2023
 ### Project Description
-This full-stack MERN banking app is from the course's Module 27 exercise: Tiered Bad Bank, and it is a capstone project.
+This full-stack MERN banking app is modified from the course's Module 27 exercise: Tiered Bad Bank, and it is a capstone project.
 Viewers will see a single-page create React app that is an interface for a bank.
-The previous banking app focused on the front-end and simulated a backend.
+The previous banking app (bank repo is available in my profile) focused on the front-end and simulated a backend.
 In contrast, this app incorporates the front-end, middleware, and back-end.
-Specifically, React is connected to an Express web server, Node.js, and MongoDB.
-Upon loading, the user needs to create an account and log in before being able to access the deposit, withdraw, and users' account information pages.
+Specifically, React is connected to an Express, Node, and MongoDB.
+Upon loading, the user needs to create an account and log in before being able to access the transaction page.
+Only users who are employees can view the all data/account information page.
 ### Refactored from Previous Version
 * Upon logging in, the user's e-mail appears in the top-right corner
 * Log-in now incorporates OAuth2, so users can log in with their Google account